 Incidentally, yelling at said people to knock it off only made things worse.
 Was that why he was here?
 Well, not here, here.
 Hell, all Harry knew was that he was in the State of Colorado.
 As for his destination?
-Well, there wasn't one.
+Well there really wasn't one.
 The West Coast for now.
 He'd always wanted to see San Francisco.

-Despite having eaten the same greasy fare for the last month, he couldn't bring himself to waste perfectly good food.
+Despite having eaten the same greasy fare for the last month, he couldn't bring himself to leave perfectly good food.
 Honestly, Harry would never in a million years have thought he could get tired of bacon.

-With the plates cleared, the young Wizard sat back with a full stomach, content with sipping on his free refill of Coffee and listing to the snippets of conversation from the two men in the opposite booth.
+With the plates cleared, the young Wizard sat back with a full stomach, content with sipping on his free refill of coffee and listing to the snippets of conversation from the two men in the opposite booth.